Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Shadow.md

 aliases: ["Shadow"]
 ---
 # Shadow
 *Source: Monster Manual p.
-269, Curse of Strahd.
+269, Curse of Strahd, Tasha's Cauldron of Everything.
 Available in the SRD.*

 Shadows are undead that resemble dark exaggerations of humanoid shadows.